“You don’t take a photograph, you make it.” ~ Ansel Adams

 Up and at ‘em early and get ready for another big day of fun road-tripping and photo snapping.

 Get a delicious, healthy breakfast at Pupfish Café with a cup, or two, of the best locally roasted coffee from Black Sheep Coffee Roasters.
-Located in the back of Bishop’s independent bookstore, Spellbinder Books, the café opens at 7:30am on weekdays and 8am on weekends.
-Park in the rear parking lot and pop in the eastside door.
+Located in the back of Bishop’s independent bookstore, Spellbinder Books, the café six days a week, Thursday to Tuesday, from 8am – 2pm (closed Wednesdays).
+Park in the rear parking lot and pop in the back door on the east side of the building.

 While you’re enjoying your breakfast, order a picnic lunch to go from Pupfish Café, because this itinerary will take you high into the White Mountains to commune with the ancient ones.
 You’ll be hungry again.